Thorium0/lwjgl3ify-prism-instance/README.md

 - **"No instances found"**: Make sure you've selected the correct instances folder
 - **Download fails**: Check your internet connection and firewall settings
-- **Extraction fails**: Ensure the instance folder is writable and not locked by Prism Launcher
+- **Extraction fails**: Ensure the instance folder is writable

 ## What is lwjgl3ify?

-lwjgl3ify is a mod that updates LWJGL (Lightweight Java Game Library) from version 2 to version 3 in Minecraft, providing better performance and compatibility with modern systems.
+lwjgl3ify is a mod that lets you use modern java versions for Minecraft 1.7.10 by updating LWJGL (Lightweight Java Game Library) from version 2 to version 3, providing better performance and compatibility with modern systems.

 Project repository: https://github.com/GTNewHorizons/lwjgl3ify